jdbostonbu-ops/frame-forge/README.md

 - **Dual Canvas Engine**: Dual-layered `<canvas>` rendering (`scatterCanvas` and `canvas1`) for dynamic, interactive background textures that respond to user movement.
 - **Context-Aware Navigation**: A custom "Inquiry" and "Studio Toggle" navigation system designed for a minimal, immersive user experience.

+### 🌐 Browser & Device Compatibility
+This project is optimized for high-performance Chromium engines.
+For the best experience, use Chrome or Edge.Browser / DeviceStatusPerformance NotesGoogle Chrome✅ OptimizedFull support for 4K/8K grid & GSAP transitions.Microsoft Edge✅ SupportedMatches Chrome's rendering engine.iPad / iOS🛠️ Partial~6s delay for canvas initialization, but scroll is fluid.Apple Safari⚠️ Not RecommendedKnown issues with canvas rendering and video playback.Technical Note: While the interactive canvas has an initial loading delay on iPad/iOS, the scroll behavior is fully optimized to match the desktop Chrome experience.

 ### 🛠️ Tech Stack
 - **Animations**: GSAP (GreenSock), HTML5 Canvas API
 - **Frontend**: Vanilla JavaScript (ES6+), Semantic HTML5